Ayoub El Kaabi: RAC

-He was loaned by one of the clubs practicing in the Third National Division, to play the large number of matches where he gained experience.
-He started his professional career playing in the first team of Racing Athlétique Club.
-He started his career as a left-back due to his speed and stamina ability, he later joined the first team and changed his position from full-back to the center of a defensive field, and then settled in the attacking position, after the coach saw his great finishing ability.
-He was credited with ascending the Racing Club to the First National Division.
+El Kaabi was loaned to a club in the Third National Division where he gained experience by making a large number of appearances.
+His professional career began with Racing Athlétique Club.
+Initially a left-back due to his speed and stamina, the club switched him to defensive midfielder, and then to forward after the coach saw his great finishing ability.
+He was credited with helping Racing Club gain promotion to the First National Division.